500 g seasonal greens , such as white cabbage, Savoy cabbage, Brussels tops, cavolo nero

 Tap For Ingredients

 Drain and allow to steam dry, then smash them up in the pan with most of the butter.
 If you prefer a smooth texture, add some cooking water.
-Spoon into a bowl, cover with tinfoil and keep warm over a pan of simmering water.
+Spoon into a bowl, cover with tin foil and keep warm over a pan of simmering water until needed.

-Pour in the stock, stirring and scraping all the sticky goodness off the bottom of the tray.
+Pour in the stock, stirring and scraping all the sticky goodness from the bottom of the tray.
 You won’t need gallons of gravy, just a couple of flavoursome spoonfuls each.
-Add the capers, turn the heat down and simmer for a few minutes.
+Drain, finely chop and add the capers, then turn the heat down and simmer for a few minutes.

-Place the greens and stalks to the pan of fast-boiling salted water and cook for 4 to 5 minutes to just soften them.
-Drain and toss with a knob of butter and a pinch of salt and pepper.
+Place the greens and stalks into the pan of fast-boiling salted water and cook for 4 to 5 minutes, to just soften.
+Drain and toss with the remaining butter and a pinch of salt and pepper.